seed-rs/seed/examples/server_interaction/README.md

-## Communicating with a server with HTTP requests
+## Communicating with a server using HTTP requests

 Using web-sys's fetch, and Serde's [de]serializiation.
 Demonstrates sending and receiving Get and Post requests using web_sys's Fetch API, and updating state outside of the element